MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-userCases.md

 ## Cancelling a transaction

-This section describes which control back should be used to notify the Mobile Plans app, when a transactions is cancelled when the user is in the mobile operator web portal.
-This applies to all the above scenarios
+This section describes which control back should be used to notify the Mobile Plans app, when a transaction is cancelled while the user is in the mobile operator web portal.
+This applies to all the above scenarios.

 - Implement the [Cancelling purchase flow](mobile-plans-callbacks.md#cancelling-purchase-flow) control